cloudsigma/vmprep/README.md

 The most notable change is that the root account is disabled by default.
 We've also disabled root-login via SSH.

+By default, the firewall is configured to only accept SSH connections.
+To alter the firewall, we recommend that you use `system-config-securitylevel-tui` (or `iptables` directly).

 ## Usage

 First, make sure that `curl` and `python` are installed.
 Once that is done, simply run this command as root: